 A few suggestions to get you started:

 - Be sure to prioritize, if you have a gift from a child, something they made at school and you know you never can dispose of that, don’t put pressure on yourself to get rid of everything to create clean space.
-The whole point behind the minimal lifestyle is keep the items which are most meaningful to you and dispose of the others.
+The whole point behind the minimalist lifestyle is to keep the items that are most meaningful to you and dispose of the others.